.png)

 CAOS19

-CAOS 2019 always going to be bigger and with well over 3000 visitors to the locations we certainly achieved what we set out to do.
+CAOS 2019 was always going to be bigger and with well over 3000 visitors to the locations we certainly achieved what we set out to do.
 We grew in artists numbers with 60 artists exhibiting and 24 locations.
 They showcased their techniques and processes in more free inclusive demonstrations and workshops, some closely linked to the theme of Arts and Crafts.

 Sutton Museums and Heritage were heavily influential on the picking of the theme this time and they partnered CAOS in celebrating the life and work of Frank Dickinson, who built the historic arts and crafts inspired Little Holland House in Carshalton Beaches.
 The theme was used in specialist adult only lino cut workshops run by Jackie Smith.
 Two local schools, St Philomena's and Wallington Girls, also took inspiration from the work of Frank Dickinson, making over 100 pieces of bunting, that were hung in Honeywood Museum and Calladoodles in Carshalton High Street.